Penalty Methods with Stochastic Approximation for Stochastic Nonlinear Programming: A penalty method with stochastic zeroth-order approximation for SNLP

 With the stochastic zeroth-order information of $f$ at $x_k$, namely $F(x_k,\xi_k)$, we can further define the stochastic gradient of $f$ at $x_k$ as \be G_\mu (x_k,\xi_k,v) = \frac{F(x_k + \mu v, \xi_k) - F(x_k,\xi_k)}{\mu} v. \ee From \eqref{zero-ord-exp} and a) of Lemma \ref{lem4.1}, it follows that \bee \E_{v,\xi_k}[G_\mu (x_k,\xi_k,v)] = \nabla f_\mu(x_k). \eee

-When solving the stochastic programming problem \eqref{orig-prob}, the penalty function minimization subproblem in this case is a special NSCO problem in which only noisy function values of $f$ can be obtained via $\SZO$ calls.
-So we need to first present a stochastic approximation algorithm, namely Algorithm \ref{alg-uncons-zero}, with only stochastic zeroth-order information being used for solving NSCO \eqref{nonsmooth-uncons}.
+When solving \eqref{orig-prob}, the penalty function minimization subproblem in this case is a special NSCO problem in which only noisy function values of $f$ can be obtained via $\SZO$ calls.
+So we need to first present {an SA} algorithm, Algorithm \ref{alg-uncons-zero}, with only stochastic zeroth-order information being used for solving NSCO \eqref{nonsmooth-uncons}.